cryzed/bin/README.md

 doesn't seem to be actively maintained anymore, I wanted to preemptively find another solution before AutoKey-py3 eventually stops working entirely on my system.

-This pretty much implements only the functionality I actually use: hotstrings; basically you type text and it is replaced with the actual content.
+This pretty much implements only the functionality I actually use: replacing hotstrings and running commands; basically you type text and it is either replaced by the given replacement string or a specified command is run.
 Dependencies are Python 3 and the the official python-xlib or [LiuLang's fork](https://github.com/LiuLang/python3-xlib) which is used by AutoKey-py3.

 An example configuration file might look like this:
 ```
 $ cat ~/.config/hotstrings.json
 {
-    "first": "replacement 1",
+    "first": ["replace", "replacement 1"],
-    "second": "replacement 2"
+    "second": ["replace", "replacement 2"],
+    "third": ["run", "sh", "-c", "touch ~/Desktop/hello_world.txt"]
 }
 ```